AlejandroLuisHC/Landing-Page/README.md

     - Work on header
         · Slideshow
-        · Topbar
+        · Top bar
             - Logo
             - Buttons
-            - Searchbar
+            - Search bar

     - Work on main container
         · Welcome section
         · Latest news

+    -Work on footer
+        · URLs column
+        · Copyright column
+        · Media icons hyperlinks column

     - Working on size responsiveness
         · Main container
             - Containers size
             - Text overflow
         · Header
-            - Topbar
+            - Top bar
-                · Buttons hide and new button appears · Problems with the searchbar
+                · Buttons hide and new button appears · Problems with the search bar

-    -Work on footer
-        · URLs column
-        · Copyright column
-        · Media icons hyperlinks column

 May 15th

-    - Working on the responsiveness of the topbar
+    - Working on the responsiveness of the top bar
     - Working on the sidebar
-        · Fixing topbar and sidebar to the top section of the screen while scrolling
+        · Fixing top bar and sidebar to the top section of the screen while scrolling

 May 16th

     - Working on sidebar content and interaction
     - Footer not displayed appropriately (Fixed)
-    - Scrollbar improved
+    - Webpage scrollbar redesigned
     - "Latest News" box resized
     - Slideshow resized

+May 17th

+    - Scrolling function added to the "Welcome section", similar to the scrolling function from the "Latest News" section
+    - Added link to the Landing Page by clicking on the logo at the top bar
+    - Webpage scrollbar resized
+    - Added subcategories to some of the navbar elements · Adding responsive functions
+    - Working on a better-transitioning slideshow
+        · Implementing fade in and fade out (still not working well)